-- (1) The superintendent or superintendent's designee shall: - (A) assure that each school establishes procedures to ensure that all test administrators comply with test publisher guidelines; - (B) inform the local Board of Education of any breach of this code of ethics; and - (C) inform building level administrators of their responsibilities. - (2) The principal shall: - (A) assure that school personnel know the content of state and local testing policies; - (B) implement the school system's testing policies and procedures and establish any needed school policies and procedures to assure that all eligible students are tested fairly; - (C) assign trained proctors to test administrations; and - (D) report all testing irregularities to the school system test coordinator. - (3) Test administrators shall: - (A) administer tests according to the directions in the administration manual and any subsequent updates developed by the test publisher; - (B) administer tests to all eligible students; - (C) report all testing irregularities to the school system test coordinator; and - (D) provide a positive test-taking climate. - (4) Proctors shall serve as additional monitors to help the test administrator assure that testing occurs fairly. - (e) Scoring.
-The school system test coordinator shall: - (1) ensure that each test is scored according to the procedures and guidelines defined for the test by the test publisher; - (2) maintain quality control during the entire scoring process, which consists of handling and editing documents, scanning answer documents, and producing electronic files and reports.
-Quality control shall address at a minimum accuracy and scoring consistency. - (3) maintain security of tests and data files at all times, including: - (A) protecting the confidentiality of students at all times when publicizing test results; and - (B) maintaining test security of answer keys and item-specific scoring rubrics.
+- (k) With respect to test administration, PSUs shall: - (1) assure each school establishes procedures to ensure all test administrators comply with test publisher guidelines; - (2) inform the local board of education of any breach of this code of ethics; and - (3) inform test coordinators and principals of their responsibilities. - (1) The school test coordinator shall: - (1) assure school personnel know the content of rules in this Section and local testing policies; - (2) implement the school system and local testing policies and procedures to assure all students participating in the Annual Testing Program have an equal opportunity to demonstrate their knowledge on the test; - (3) ensure proctors are trained; and - (4) ensure all violations of rules in this Section and local testing policies are reported to the school system (LEA) test coordinator. - (m) Test administrators shall: - (1) administer tests according to the directions in the assessment guide and any subsequent updates developed by the test publisher. - (2) administer tests to all students enrolled in a grade or course that requires a test in the Annual Testing Program; - (3) report all violations of rules in this Section and local testing policies to the school test coordinator; and - (n) Proctors shall serve as additional monitors to help the test administrator assure that students have an equal opportunity to demonstrate their knowledge on the test. - (o) Scoring.
+The school system test coordinator shall: - (1) ensure each test is scored according to the procedures and guidelines defined for the test by the test publisher; - (2) maintain quality control during the entire scoring process, which consists of handling and editing documents, scanning answer documents, and producing electronic files and reports.
+Quality control shall address scoring accuracy and scoring consistency. - (3) maintain security of tests and data files at all times, including; - (A) protecting the confidentiality of students at all times when publicizing test results; and - (B) maintaining test security of answer keys and item-specific scoring rubrics. - (p) Educators shall use test scores as one piece of information to be interpreted together with other scores and indicators when determining a student's grade.
+The PSU shall ensure that school personnel analyze and report test data within the limitations described in this Paragraph. - (1) Educators shall maintain the confidentiality of individual students.
+PSU personnel shall not publicize test scores or any written material containing personally identifiable information from the student's educational records except as permitted under the provisions of the Family Educational Rights and Privacy Act of 1974, 20 U.S.C.
+1232g and regulations adopted pursuant thereto. - (2) Staff development relating to testing must enable school personnel to respond knowledgeably to questions related to testing, including the tests, scores, scoring procedures, and other interpretive materials.